Quasa

 Hello!

-Recently, a group of successful young entrepreneurs was interviewed to find out what they consider to be mistakes that many entrepreneurs make when they sell their business.
+Recently, a group of successful young entrepreneurs was interviewed to identify the most common mistakes founders make when selling their businesses.

 Mistake #1 — Trying to Make a Quick Exit